Net Control Script

 This is the net control script for the weekly non-emergency net.

 [Note for Net Control Stations: Remember to pause and un-key your mike every so often — about once a paragraph, await the courtesy tone, and then continue.
-Make sure you record every person that checks in by name and call sign because you will have to call on them for news or announcements later.]
+Make sure you record every person that checks in by name and call sign.
+If you did not understand their call sign or what they said, do not hesitate to ask for it again.]

 If all Repeaters fail, then we go to 145.590 simplex.

-This net is for fellowship, distribution of announcements and news, and for testing readability of the participant’s equipment via the check-in process.
-This net should last approximately 10 to 20 minutes, and members and visitors are welcome and encouraged to check in and participate.
+This net is for fellowship, news, distribution of announcements, and for testing the participant’s equipment via the check-in process.
+Members and visitors are welcome and encouraged to check in and participate.

 Are there any late or missed check-ins?
 If so, please come now.